wasi-shah/Docker-AKS/AKS DevOps/AKS Authentication and RBAC/04 Azure EntraID RBAC - Role+Binding a User Group/Readme.md

 kubectl apply -f rolebinding-sre-namespace.yaml
 ```

+## Assign storage group resource id access to dev and sre group to access azure cli
+To allow user access the CLi you must grant them access to storage resource group IAM storage contributor access.
+The must create their own file share to keep context separate.

+Alternately, they can use portal > choose cluster > run command

 ## Interact with cluster resources using Microsoft Entra identities
 Now, we'll test that the expected permissions work when you create and manage resources in an AKS cluster.
 In these examples, we'll schedule and view pods in the user's assigned namespace, and try to schedule and view pods outside of the assigned namespace.

 ###  Test the Dev access to the AKS cluster resources

 1. Login in a private mode and login through user dev@HS728.onmicrosoft.com
 >[!Note>]
 Assign storage contributor role to appdev and opssre group so they can access the storage account and resource group